rafacandev/matchandtrade-api/README.md

 ### RESTful API
 The RESTful API is documented via [Swagger][5] and can be accessed from `http://localhost:8080/swagger-ui.html`
 ## Resourses
 Generally speaking, resources and payloads have consistent formats.
-Furthermore, [expand resources]:[7] is discouraged and multiple asynchronous calls are favored in order to load sub-resources.
+Furthermore, [expanding resources][7] is discouraged and multiple asynchronous calls are favored in order to load sub-resources.
 ## HATEOAS
 The importance of HATEOAS cannot be emphasized enough.
-This app uses the [Spring HATEOAS][8] approach to handel hypermedia.
+This app uses the [Spring HATEOAS][8] approach to handle hypermedia.
 ## Many To Many Relationships
 Relationships are treated as resources similarly to what is described on this [post][6].
 ## Pagination